What is The Forex Market?

 Money, as simple as that!

 Currencies are bought and sold freely.
 This is the simultaneous buying of one currency and the selling of another.

-For instance, you've some inside information that leads you to think that the Euro will go up, you want to buy the Euro pair (or EUR / USD).
-When you buy the EUR / USD pair you're actually buying the EUR and selling the US dollar.
-When you buy the EUR it's also said that you're "long".
-The EUR.
-When you sell the EUR it's also said that you're "short".
-The EUR.
+For instance, you have some inside information that leads you to think that the Euro will go up, you want to buy the Euro pair (or EUR / USD).
+When you buy the EUR / USD pair you are actually buying the EUR and selling the US dollar.
+When you buy the EUR it is also said that you are "long" the EUR.
+When you sell the EUR it is also said that you are "short" the EUR.